-- Players with multiple consecutive withdrawals who are out of competition for 30 days or more due to injury will not be subject to a fine as long as verified and approved medical forms are provided. - ii) A player must not compete in any other tennis event during those periods.
-Note: For consecutive withdrawals, the count shall begin on the withdrawal deadline date; the date of the retirement; the date of the late withdrawal; or the date of the on-site withdrawal, whichever was chronologically first b) On-Site Medical Examination.
+- i) Players with multiple consecutive withdrawals\ who are out of competition for 30 days or more due to injury will not be subject to a fine as long as verified and approved medical forms are provided. - ii) A player must not compete in any other tennis event during those periods.
+Note: The count shall begin on the withdrawal deadline date; the date of the retirement; the date of the late withdrawal; or the date of the on-site withdrawal, whichever was chronologically first.